It might be.

 Research suggests an association between sleep restriction and negative changes in metabolism.
 In adults, sleeping four hours a night, compared with 10 hours a night, appears to increase hunger and appetite — in particular for calorie-dense foods high in carbohydrates.
 Observational studies also suggest a link between sleep restriction and obesity.
 Other studies have found similar patterns in children and adolescents.

-One explanation might be that sleep duration affects hormones regulating hunger — ghrelin and leptin — and stimulates the appetite.
+One explanation might be that sleep duration affects hormones regulating hunger — ghrelin and leptin.
 Another contributing factor might be that lack of sleep leads to fatigue and results in less physical activity.

 So now you have another reason to get a good night's sleep.

 - Bray GA.
 Obesity in adults: Etiology and natural history. https://www.uptodate.com/contents/search.
 Accessed April 10, 2018.

 - Taveras EM, et al. Chronic sleep curtailment and adiposity.
 Pediatrics.
 2014;133:1013.

 - Hart CN, et al. Changes in children's sleep duration on food intake, weight, and leptin.
 Pediatrics.
 2013;132:e1473.